PPC keyword research is an essential part of a PPC campaign. Our guide will show you how to find the right keywords – the smart way.

 What are PPC keywords?

 Keywords are words or phrases that users search for on search engines like Google or Bing.
 When creating paid ads, you aim to target keywords so when people search for them, your ads appear at the top of the page.
 There are different types of keywords that you can have, and all can provide influence over how effective your PPC campaign is.
-There are:
+There are keyword types like:

 - Branded keywords that include company names